hashicorp/consul/README.md

 ## Compilation

-CoreDNS (as a servertype plugin for Caddy) has a dependency on Caddy - this is *almost* like the normal Go dependencies, but with a small twist: caddy (the source) need to know that CoreDNS exists and for this we need to add 1 line `_ "github.com/miekg/coredns/core"` to file in caddy.
+CoreDNS (as a servertype plugin for Caddy) has a dependency on Caddy, but this is not different than any other Go dependency.
 You have the source of CoreDNS, this should preferably be downloaded under your `$GOPATH`.
 Get all
 dependencies: